singnet/dev-portal/docs/products/DecentralizedAIPlatform/CLI/Manual/Service/index.md

-Set fixed price in AGIX token for all methods
+Set fixed price in ASI (FET) token for all methods

 `--encoding`